Zeqing-Wang/Zeqing-Wang.github.io/_pages/about.md

 ### *Interests*

 I am a fan of Team WE, the team of LPL.
-So, lol is a part of my life(Also Arknights!).
-Besides, although i am noob in FPS games, i still try to play APEX.
+So, lol is a part of my life.

 Apart from games, i often play badminton though sports is difficult for me.